Completely Updated and Improved for 2021!

 This comprehensive RCRA training courses prepares you to properly identify, accumulate, transport, and dispose of hazardous waste.
 Tailor this course to your needs by registering for one to five instruction days.

-Accumulating, managing, and shipping hazardous waste in full compliance with the Resource Conservation and Recovery Act (RCRA) and Department of Transportation (DOT) requires an understanding of requirements that apply at generation, accumulation, storage, transportation, and disposal stages.
+Accumulating, managing, and shipping hazardous waste in full compliance with the Resource Conservation and Recovery Act (RCRA) requires an understanding of requirements that apply at generation, accumulation, storage, transportation, and disposal stages.
 This annual course delivers a breakdown of current requirements, presented within a context that simplifies understanding.

 RCRA training is required for hazardous waste personnel.

 - Large Quantity Generators must provide training to hazardous waste personnel within 6 months of hire or assignment.
 Untrained personnel may not perform hazardous waste functions unsupervised until training is complete (40 CFR 262.17(a)(7)(ii)).

 - Large Quantity Generators must provide repeat hazardous waste training annually (40 CFR 262.17(a)(7)(iii)).